krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

 While clues between 1 and N don't let us resolve cells, they do allow us to rule out some values.
 For example, on a 5x5 board, a 4 clue allows us to rule out 5, 4, and 3 for the adjacent cell: a 5 would block all other buildings, making only one visible where we need four; a 4 would allow for only one taller where we need three; and a 3 would allow for only two taller where we need three.
-For the second cell in, a 4 clue lets us rule out 5 and 4: a 5 would mean a maximum of two buildings are visible, and while 4 would mean a maximum of three are visible.
+For the second cell, a 4 clue lets us rule out 5 and 4: a 5 in that cell would mean a maximum of two buildings are visible and a 4 would mean a maximum of three are visible.
 Finally, for the third cell in, a 4 clue lets us rule out a building with a height of 5.

 <table class="md_table small">
   <tbody>